priscilla-if/priscilla-if/README.md

  (˶ᵔ ᵕ ᵔ˶) Hi, I’m Priscilla!
-I'm a final-year software engineering student at the University of Canterbury.
+I'm a graduate software engineer at ANZ Plus, currently working in iOS development. 📱👩🏻‍💻

 <!---
 priscilla-if/priscilla-if is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.